NTD-Modelling-Consortium/oncho-amis-integration/README-fitting.md

 - After sigma=0.025 runs complete, keep note of IUs that still had ESS < 200 so we can let Igor know not to run these.

-### Plots for the model fits (not required for the pipeline, this is just to sense check the results of the fitting)

-- `plot_posteriors.R`:  saves plots to summarise the fitting results and individual trajectories for each IU.
-Note I transferred the fitting results (`outputs/` folder) to my local machine and ran this, not on the cluster.
-- Also requires ESPEN_2021 shapefiles

 ### Preparing histories for the projections